kjgaulton/BIOM200/README.md

 http://software.broadinstitute.org/gsea/msigdb/annotate.jsp (you may have to register with your email)

 **Questions:**
 1. What pathways are enriched in genes near BMI-associated variants?
+What does this potentially tell us about the biology underlying obesity?
-2. Which specific genes near BMI-associated variants are compelling targets for affecting BMI via these pathways?
+2. Are there any specific genes near BMI-associated variants in these pathways with compelling biology or therapeutic value?
 3.  **BONUS**:  What are the drawbacks to this approach to annotating genes at disease-associated loci?